SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Restaurant Bill Generator

 A simple terminal-based Restaurant Bill Generator built with Python.

-The program displays a restaurant menu, allows the user to select food items and quantities, stores the order in a list, combines repeated items, calculates the total bill, applies a discount, calculates tax, and calculates the final grand total.
+The program displays a restaurant menu, allows the user to select food items and quantities, stores the order in a list, combines repeated items, calculates the total bill, applies a discount, calculates 5% tax, and displays a complete final bill receipt.

-This project is designed as a beginner-level Python practice project for learning:
+This project is designed as a beginner-level Python practice project for learning fundamental Python concepts through a practical application.

-Functions

-Lists

-Tuples

-User input

-if, elif, and else

-while loops

-for loops

-Input validation

-Integer conversion

-String methods

-List indexing

-List updating

-append()

-Boolean variables

-Arithmetic operations

-Percentage calculations

-break

-continue

-return

-Basic program flow

 Features